 Short Speech on Earthquake in English

-A natural disaster is an earthquake.
+An earthquake is a natural disaster.
 It is strange, but true, that the majority of earthquakes appear to occur during the winter season.
 Scientists believe it is caused by volcanoes and moving rocks beneath the earth's surface.

 An earthquake can be a terrifying event.
 It appears out of nowhere and lasts only a short time.
 It only lasts a few seconds, but those few seconds are enough to frighten anyone mentally, physically, and socially.